LayMui/serenityBDD-aws-device-farm-template/README.md

 6. using maven command on aws device farm means you have to download the dependencies configured in pom.xml

+7. Run mvn clean package to generate the artefact that the project makes at target folder
-7. run the pack.sh to package the test artifact to upload on aws device farm
+8. Run the pack.sh script to package the test artifact to upload on aws device farm